felipelerena/minesweeper/README.rst

 I don't know if I will have time to validate anything or handling many errors.

 I fixed the API, now I'm starting with the client.

+I created a basic client, i'm serving the static files from the same flask instance because of time constraints.